-As of June 30, 2003, cash, cash equivalents, and short-term investments totaled \$2.99 billion compared with \$3.65 billion at December 31, 2002.
-Cash flow from operations of \$1.42 billion was more than offset by dividends paid of \$719.1 million, net capital expenditures of \$666.4 million, and net share repurchases of \$281.1 million.
-Total debt at June 30, 2003, was \$5.02 billion, an increase of \$118.4 million from December 31, 2002.
-The increase in long-term debt was due to the issuance of \$300 million of 2.9 percent 5-year notes and \$200 million of 4.5 percent 15-year notes in March 2003.
-We used the net proceeds from the sale of the notes primarily for the repayment of (i) \$250 million aggregate principal amount of 4.23 percent one-year resettable notes due March 22, 2011, and (ii) \$200 million aggregate principal amount of 6.25 percent notes due March 15, 2003.
-Additionally, in July 2003, we executed a \$330.0 million private placement note with a financial institution.
-Principal and interest are due semiannually over the five-year term of this note.
-In conjunction with this note, we entered into an interest rate swap agreement with the same financial institution that converts the fixed rate into a variable rate of interest at essentially LIBOR over the term of this note.
+As of September 30, 2003, cash, cash equivalents, and short-term investments totaled \$3.87 billion compared with \$3.65 billion at December 31, 2002.
+Cash flow from operations of \$2.48 billion was offset, to a large extent, by dividends paid of \$1.08 billion, net capital expenditures of \$1.05 billion, and net share repurchases of \$281.1 million.
+Total debt at September 30, 2003, was \$5.20 billion, an increase of \$296.9 million from December 31, 2002.
+The increase in long-term debt was due primarily to the issuance of a \$330.0 million private placement note with a financial institution in July 2003.
+Principal and interest are due semiannually over the five-year term of the note.
+In conjunction with this note, we entered into an interest rate swap agreement with the same financial institution that converts the fixed rate into a variable rate of interest at essentially LIBOR over the term of the note.
+Additionally, we issued \$300 million of 2.9 percent 5-year notes and \$200 million of 4.5 percent 15-year notes in March 2003.
+We used the net proceeds from the sale of those notes primarily for the repayment of (i) \$250 million aggregate principal amount of 4.23 percent one-year resettable notes due March 22, 2011, and (ii) \$200 million aggregate principal amount of 6.25 percent notes due March 15, 2003.

 We believe that cash generated from operations in 2003, along with available cash and cash equivalents, will be sufficient to fund most of our remaining 2003 operating needs, including debt service, capital expenditures, share repurchases, and dividends.
-We may issue additional debt in the remainder of 2003 to fund any remaining cash requirements.
-We believe that, if necessary, amounts available through existing commercial paper programs should be adequate to fund maturities of short-term borrowings.
+We believe that, if necessary, amounts available through existing commercial paper programs should be adequate to fund any short-term cash requirements.
 Various risks and uncertainties, including those discussed in the Other Matters and Financial Expectations for 2003 sections, may affect our operating results and cash generated from operations.

-Our inventories increased by \$214.5 million during the six-month period of 2003, to \$1.71 billion, due primarily to the impact of the strength of the euro and the buildup of our inventory for new product launches and our growth products.
+Our inventories increased by \$204.3 million during the nine-month period of 2003, to \$1.70 billion, due primarily to the impact of the strength of the euro and the buildup of our inventory for new product launches and our growth products.

-Our prepaid expenses increased by \$293.5 million during the six-month period of 2003, to \$541.6 million, due primarily to the funding of employee benefit plans in January 2003.
+Our prepaid expenses increased by \$310.0 million during the nine-month period of 2003, to \$558.1 million, due primarily to the funding of employee benefit plans in January 2003.